jguix/jguix-site/md/blog/2018-04_versioning-features-in-an-angular-app.md

 What the directive basically does is:

 - Registers for changes in any of the inputs.
-- When the directive is instantiated or any of the input changes, executes _applyChanges()_.
+- When the directive is instantiated or any of the input changes, executes `applyChanges()`.
-- Computes if the feature is enabled according to feature _name_, _country code_ and _version_.
+- Computes if the feature is enabled according to `featureName`, `countryCode` and `minVersion`.
 - Computes if the element has to be displayed.
-  If the _else_ parameter is defined and true, then it will be displayed if the feature is disabled.
+  If the `else` parameter is defined and `true`, then it will be displayed if the feature is disabled.
-- Executes _embedTemplate()_, which creates the embedded view into the view container if the element should be displayed, or clears the view container otherwise.
+- Executes `embedTemplate()`, which creates the embedded view into the view container if the element should be displayed, or clears the view container otherwise.

 We use this directive in two cases in our app.
-In the header, we use it to hide the flag for countries implementing _COUNTRY_HEADER_ version 1.
+In the header, we use it to hide the flag for countries implementing `COUNTRY_HEADER` version 1.

 ```html
 <div